Skip to main content

 • Kate Souness, Kaupapa Waka / Kaupapa Whānau (South Island based), $4,000.
 This material has been deposited with Ngāi Tahu Archives.

 • Rowan Light, Ano te mahara e reka: The Repatriation Hīkoi of Bishop Pompallier 2001-2002, $6,100.
 This material has been deposited with Raiātea Centre, Motuti, Hokianga.
-Learn more about Raiātea on a NZ Museum's blog.

 • Julie Benjamin, 1949 Buller vs Otago Ranfurly Shield Challenge Trip, $6,000.
 This material has been deposited with the Coaltown Trust.